- Pharmaceutical Commerce August 2026

 What Are the Current Drug Pricing Challenges?

-At the same time, prior authorization (PA) costs around $93 billion a year, adding complexity to patient access and increases prescriber burden.2 According to a survey by the American Medical Association, PA increases the chance of physician burnout, takes up valuable staff time, and leads to higher overall utilization of healthcare resources.3 The survey also highlights the ‘devastating effect’ of PA on patient outcomes.
-More than one in four physicians report that PA has led to a serious adverse event for a patient in their care and more than eight in 10 say it has led to treatment abandonment.
-Eight in 10 physicians say PA delay or denial leads to patients paying out-of-pocket for a prescription medication.
+At the same time, prior authorization (PA) costs around $93 billion a year, adding complexity to patient access and increasing prescriber burden.2 According to a survey by the American Medical Association, PA increases the chance of physician burnout, takes up valuable staff time, and leads to higher overall utilization of health care resources.3 The survey also highlights the “devastating effect” of PA on patient outcomes.
+More than 1 in 4 physicians report that PA has led to a serious adverse event for a patient in their care, and more than 8 in 10 say it has led to treatment abandonment.
+In addition, 8 in 10 physicians say PA delay or denial leads to patients paying out-of-pocket for a prescription medication.

-Manufacturers are under increasing pressure to make medications more affordable and demonstrate value while also trying to navigate an increasingly complex drug pricing policy environment.
-In 2025 alone, most-favored-nation pricing was resurrected, implementation of Maximum Fair Price continued, the Centers for Medicare & Medicaid Services tightened rules on physician-administered medicines, and Congress expanded the orphan drug exclusion to the Medicare Drug Price Negotiation Program.
-Each of these changes on their own would be notable.
-Together they highlight the need for manufacturers to be increasingly agile and strategic.
+Manufacturers are under increasing pressure to make medications more affordable and demonstrate value while navigating an increasingly complex drug-pricing policy environment.
+In 2025 alone, most-favored-nation pricing was resurrected, implementation of maximum fair price continued, the Centers for Medicare & Medicaid Services tightened rules on physician-administered medicines, and Congress expanded the orphan drug exclusion to the Medicare Drug Price Negotiation Program.
+Each of these changes on its own would be notable.
+Together, they highlight the need for manufacturers to be increasingly agile and strategic.

-DTP models simplify the prescription journey, removing logistical, cost and communication barriers, and ensuring patients receive medications quickly, safely and at the lowest possible cost.
-By combining agentic AI, digital infrastructure and human support, DTP helps patients achieve their desired health outcomes, while also delivering better outcomes for brands and providers.
+DTP models simplify the prescription journey by removing logistical, cost, and communication barriers and ensuring patients receive medications quickly, safely, and at the lowest possible cost.
+By combining agentic artificial intelligence (AI), digital infrastructure, and human support, DTP helps patients achieve their desired health outcomes while delivering better outcomes for brands and providers.

-Executed properly, DTP models allow patients to see the price of their medication, choose how they will get it, check status in real-time, and receive human support when needed.
+When implemented properly, DTP models allow patients to see the price of their medication, choose how they will receive it, check its status in real time, and receive human support when needed.
 They also allow manufacturers to deliver consistent onboarding and fulfillment, to automatically route prescriptions down the most profitable route, measure what matters most, and finally align resources with patient outcomes rather than intermediary margins.

 How Does DTP Create Transparent Pricing for Patients?